SimpleFinance/jdub/tour.md

     """)
 ```

-### Input Parameters and Security
+### Bind Parameters and Security
-Input parameters are used to pass values into SQL statements.
+bind parameters are used to pass values into SQL statements.
 The values are taken from the `values` field.
 If the same value is needed multiple times in the query, simply provide it multiple times when setting `values`:

     val values = userId :: userName :: userId :: Nil

-Note that input parameters cannot be used to provide table or column names.
+Note that bind parameters cannot be used to provide table or column names.
 If you'd like to reuse the same code for multiple tables or multiple columns, consider carefully the security implications.
-One pattern is to define the base query in a sealed class, then define case classes in the same file for all needed combinations of input parameters.
+One pattern is to define the base query in a sealed class, then define case classes in the same file for all needed combinations of bind parameters.
 This prevents other code from using that base class:
 ```scala
 sealed class GetIds(table: String, city: String) extends Query[List[Long]] {